 Australia has a compulsory, defined-contribution private retirement saving system called Superannuation (or 'Super').
-12 All employers are required to contribute an additional 10.5% of pre-tax wages to their employees' accounts, inaccessible outside exceptional circumstances until age 58 if retired or 65 if working.
+13 All employers are required to contribute an additional 10.5% of pre-tax wages to their employees' accounts, inaccessible outside exceptional circumstances until age 58 if retired or 65 if working.
 For most people, Super is tax-preferred over most other forms of saving: employer contributions are made pre-income-tax, then taxed at 15% on entering the fund (compared to a modal marginal income tax rate of 34.5% and a top rate of 47%); before retirement, cash returns are taxed at 15% and capital gains at 10%; and in retirement neither returns nor withdrawals are taxed.
-Additional voluntary contributions can be made, up to \$27,500 per year before tax and \$100,000 per year after tax, but less than 1% of people are above the pre-tax cap.
-13 The median growth fund had an annual return net of fees and taxes of 9.5% over 10 years and 8.3% over 29 years.
-14
+Voluntary top-ups can be made, up to a total of \$27,500 per year before tax and \$100,000 per year after tax, but less than 1% of people are above the pre-tax cap.
+14 The median growth fund had an annual return net of fees and taxes of 9.5% over 10 years and 8.3% over 29 years.
+15

 On March 22, 2020, during the initial COVID-19 outbreak, the Australian government announced eligible people could withdraw up to \$10,000 from their Super accounts by June 30, followed by another \$10,000 from July 1, the first time broad early access had been granted.
-Notably, the government eschewed the universal cash transfers employed in other countries during the pandemic and which an Australian government of the opposite major party had implemented during the Global Financial Crisis.
-Cash transfers were limited to lump-sum payments for those receiving government benefits, alongside wage subsidies and supplemental unemployment insurance.
 Announcing the program, the then-Prime-Minister said it would "help Australians access more of their own resources to get through this time of crisis".
-The government stated the fiscal cost as \$1.2 billion, which reflected
+16 The government stated the fiscal cost as \$1.2 billion, which reflected only foregone taxes over four years (not the \$38 billion eventually withdrawn).
+17 The government would later add broad eligibility conditions. ^{18,19} Applications for the first round opened around a month later on April 20 via the 'myGov' online portal.
+Applicants were to nominate a withdrawal amount and

-12A more detailed description with references can be found in Appendix A.
+13A more detailed description with references can be found in Appendix A.

-13See Chan, Morris, Polidano and Vu (2022) for a study of the income and saving responses to these concessions.
+$^{^{14}}$ See Chan, Morris, Polidano and Vu (2022) for a study of the income and saving responses to these concessions.

-14People can choose between portfolios based on risk.
+15People can choose between portfolios based on risk.
 Typically, people keep their savings in a 'growth' fund for most of their working life and switch to a more conservative fund near retirement.